hynek/doc2dash/docs/installation.rst

    Either use pipsi_ or create a virtualenv_ by hand.

-``doc2dash`` runs on Python 2.7, and 3.3+, and PyPy.
+``doc2dash`` runs on Python 2.7, and 3.4+, and PyPy.
-Both Linux and OS X are supported although certain features are only available on OS X.
+Both Linux and macOS are supported although certain features are only available on macOS.

 .. note::